 You might also be interested in the follow-up to the opening day was photographing the Torness 25th birthday party event at Edinburgh Corn Exchange.

-We’d like to share a few of the East Lothian photographer images we created at the opening of Torness Visitor Centre.
+We’d like to share a few of the photos we created at the opening of Torness Visitor Centre.

 Have a look at a few more of our commercial photo projects here.